Tesada'a Bemeen: Reception and commercial performance

 Tesada'a Bemeen was released on 26 December 2009 to massive commercial success.
 The album was reported to have sold over 150,000 copies on its first day of release and later an estimated 700,000 copies in its first week, becoming one of Rotana’s fastest selling albums of all-time.
 Among the 700,000 copies sold, 300,000 of them accounted from cassette tapes while the remaining copies were from physical CD sales.
-The release of Tesada'a Bemeen alone tremendously boosted revenue from Egyptian cassette manufacturers after being severely affected by the 2008 global stock market crash.
+The release of Tesada'a Bemeen alone tremendously boosted revenue from Egyptian cassette manufacturers after being severely affected by the 2008 financial crisis.
 According to local tabloids, Rotana issued more than five batches of pressings for the album during its early days of release.
 In France, the album topped the Fnac store album charts for more than two weeks.
 Various outlets reported that the album was still charting more than a year after the album's release, including retailers such as Virgin Megastores in Lebanon.

 Upon release, the album was subject to critical acclaim by Arabic media tabloids, with constant reassurance that Tesada'a Bemeen is one of Elissa's best albums yet.
 Many Egyptian newspapers additionally noted Elissa's maturing voice in this album and that her romantic and classic style was improving and gaining distinction with each album she would release.